You are viewing a story from harrypotterfanfiction.com

 “I just wanted to know… if you needed anything.”
 Like maybe… me, I thought.
 Did she need me like I needed her?

-“No. I don’t.”
-She said blankly as she continued her brushing.
+“No. I don’t,” she answered blankly as she continued her brushing.

 I managed to nod my head at her short, three-word response just before I left.